b-kode/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 Population density
 ~~~~~~~~~~~~~~~~~~
 Population density will be used to estimate the anthropogenic heat release (Q\ :sub:`F`) in SUEWS.
 There is a possibility to use both night-time and daytime population densities to make the model more dynamic.
 You have two different raster grids for night-time (**pop_nighttime_perha**) and daytime (**pop_daytime_perha**), respectively.
-This time you will make use of QGIS built-in function to to acquire the population density for each grid.
+This time you will make use of QGIS built-in function to acquire the population density for each grid.

 - Go to *Processing > Toolbox* and open *Zonal statistics*.
 This is a build-in plugin which comes with the QGIS installation.
 - Choose your **pop_daytime_perha** layer as **Raster layer** and your **Grid_500m** and polygon layer.
 Use a *Output column prefix* of **PPday** and chose only to calculate *Mean*.
 Click OK.